We handle criminal cases, including felonies, and firearms law. We can also help get some convictions vacated:

 INSTRUCTIONS FOR VACATING MISDEMEANOR AND GROSS MISDEMEANOR CONVICTIONS

 Washington law permits vacating some misdemeanor or gross misdemeanor convictions.

-When the court vacates a conviction, you are released you from all penalties and disabilities resulting from the offense- but not from the prohibition against possessing firearms when you have been convicted of a felony or most crimes of domestic violence even if the conviction was for a gross misdemeanor or misdemeanor.
+When the court vacates a conviction, you are released from penalties and disabilities resulting from the offense- but not from the prohibition against possessing firearms.

 Nevertheless, once a conviction is vacated, the fact that you have been convicted of the offense shall not be included in your criminal history for purposes of determining a sentence in any subsequent conviction.
 For all purposes, including responding to questions on employment or housing applications, a person whose conviction has been vacated may state that he or she has never been convicted of that crime.
 Vacation of a conviction, however, does not affect or prevent use of the conviction in a later criminal prosecution.
 Vacation of a conviction does not automatically restore your right to possess a firearm.